UGC Examples: 7 Brands Driving Sales with User-Generated Content

 Are you leveraging social for sales?
 Check out Social Commerce: The Latest Strategies to Master Selling on Social Media!

 Why UGC matters

-UGC may seem like just another marketing trend, but there’s a big difference between this and the next marketing fad.
+User-generated content may seem like just another marketing trend, but there’s a big difference between this and the next marketing fad.
+User-generated content:

 - Is authentic marketing for your product.